nats-io/nats-server/doc/adr/0008-jetstream-kv.md

 There are different situations where messages will be retrieved using different APIs, below describes the different models.

-In all cases we return a generic `Result` type.
+In all cases we return a generic `Entry` type.

 Deleted data - (see later section on deletes) - has the `KV-Operation` header set to `DEL`, a value received from either of these methods with this header set indicates the data was being deleted.
 If this is a pending=0 message it means the key does not exist.